blazexnz/blazexnz.github.io/cardistry-app/readme.md

 - `reference` – links to videos or tutorials
 - `tags` – array of tags for filtering (`"tricks"`, `"games"`, `"shuffles"`, etc.)

+### Styling based on keys ###
+- 'text' the display box will be a standard grey box
+- 'notes' the text box will be yellow in italics
+- 'reference' the text box will be blue

 Example of an item with multiple sections:

 ```js